-In application of European Regulation no. 1606/2002 of 19 July 2002 on International Accounting Standards, the accounts for the 2017-2018 financial period are draw up in conformity with IFRS (International Financial Reporting Standards) as adopted by the European Union and with Part 9 of Book 2 of the Dutch Civil Code.
+In application of European Regulation no. 1606/2002 of 19 July 2002 on International Accounting Standards, the accounts for the 2018-2019 financial period are draw up in conformity with IFRS (International Financial Reporting Standards) as adopted by the European Union and with Part 9 of Book 2 of the Dutch Civil Code.
 This reference system includes the International Accounting Standards and interpretations issued by the International Financial Reporting Interpretation Committee (IFRIC) and its predecessor, the Standard Interpretation Committee (SIC).

-The financial statements for an individual entity have been prepared on a historical cost basis, except for available-for-sale investments that have been measured at fair-value.
+The financial statements for an individual entity have been prepared on a historical cost basis.

-The board of Directors have authorised the financial statement for issue on 18th December 2018.
+The board of Directors have authorised the financial statement for issue on 17th December 2019.
 The financial statements are presented in euros and all values are rounded to the nearest thousand ('000) except when otherwise indicated.